-As part of the EHC needs assessment, the school will meet its duty by:
+As part of the EHC needs assessment, St. Wilfrid's will meet its duty by:

-- Responding to any request for information as part of the EHC needs assessment process within six weeks from the date of the request, unless special exemptions apply as outlined in the SEND code of practice. - Providing the LA with any school-specific information and evidence about the pupil's profile and educational progress. - Gathering any advice received from relevant professionals regarding their education, health and care needs, desired outcomes, and any special education, health and care provision that may be required to meet their identified needs and achieve desired outcomes.
+Responding to any request for information as part of the EHC needs assessment process within six weeks from the date of the request, unless special exemptions apply as outlined in the SEND code of practice.

+- Providing the LA with any school-specific information and evidence about the pupil's profile and educational progress. - Gathering any advice received from relevant professionals regarding their education, health and care needs, desired outcomes, and any special education, health and care provision that may be required to meet their identified needs and achieve desired outcomes.

-If, following the assessment, the LA decides not to issue an EHC plan, the school will be provided with written feedback collected during the EHC needs.
-It will use this information to contribute to the graduated approach and inform how the outcomes sought for the pupil can be achieved through further special educational provision made by the school and its partners.
+If, following the assessment, the LA decides not to issue an EHC plan, St. Wilfrid's will be provided with written feedback collected during the EHC needs.
+It will use this information to contribute to the graduated approach and inform how the outcomes sought for the pupil can be achieved through further special educational provision made by St. Wilfrid's and its partners.

 Where the LA decides to issue an EHC plan, it must consult the prospective school by sending a copy of the draft plan and consider their comments before deciding whether to name it in the pupil's EHC plan.
-The school will meet its duty to provide views on a draft EHC plan within 15 days.
+St. Wilfrid's will meet its duty to provide views on a draft EHC plan within 15 days.

-The school will admit any pupil that names the school in an EHC plan and will ensure that all those teaching or working with a pupil named in an EHC plan are aware of the pupil's needs and that arrangements are in place to meet them.
+St. Wilfrid's will admit any pupil that names St. Wilfrid's in an EHC plan and will ensure that all those teaching or working with a pupil named in an EHC plan are aware of the pupil's needs and that arrangements are in place to meet them.